dotnet-websharper/swiper/doc/doc.md

 By F# naming conventions, all class-level names (e.g. methods, properties) start with a capital letter.

+To pass Dom elements (`WebSharper.Javasctript.Dom.Element`) to functions, you can call the `Dom` property of any `Elt`, or you can also call the `Html` property of any `Elt` to get the HTML text representing that `Elt`.

+In the config object when a field can have multiple types, it appears as a `WebSharper.JavaScript.Union<_,_>`.
+You have a range of functions in the `WebSharper.JavaScript` namespace for dealing with unions.
+Let's look at an example:

+Some parameters in the config object can be assigned `string` or a `Dom.Element` so they'll have the type `Union<Dom.Element, string>`.
+To instantiate such a type with a `string` value, use `Union2Of2 "example"`.
+To create it with a `Dom.Element`, use `Union1Of2 elt.Dom`.
+The pattern is the same for different types and sizes of unions.

 Also to provide some more type safety to the programmer, the F# bind uses enums where the Javascript expects a small set of (usually) string constants.
 The new enums and their fields are the following: